sachinkr91/api-rest-meetings/libs/javascript/docs/EnterpriseApi.md

 var apiInstance = new BlueJeansOnVideoRestApi.EnterpriseApi();

-var enterpriseId = 56; // Number | The ID of the enterprise of interest.
+var enterpriseId = 56; // Integer | The ID of the enterprise of interest.
 This value is an integer which can be retrieved for the current user via the Get Enterprise Profile endpoint.

-var userId = 56; // Number | The ID of the user of interest.
+var userId = 56; // Integer | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

 var callback = function(error, data, response) {